-All children should be screened for risk factors for tuberculosis (TB) prior to school entry.
-Some school systems have specific requirements for screening certain populations, and providers should be knowledgeable of the requirements for their localities.

-All children should be screened for symptoms of active TB disease.
+- All children should be screened for risk factors for tuberculosis (TB) prior to school entry.
+Some school systems have specific requirements for screening certain populations, and providers should be knowledgeable of the requirements for their localities. - All children should be screened for symptoms of active TB disease.
 Older children can present with classic TB symptoms to include productive cough, fever, night sweats, weight loss, poor appetite and fatigue.
 Younger children may present with non-specific symptoms such as failure to gain weight, poor appetite and fatigue instead of the classic TB symptoms.
-All children with symptoms should receive further evaluation with a chest x-ray, and/or other examinations as appropriate to rule out active disease.

-Children should then be screened for potential risks for acquiring TB infection.
+All children with symptoms should receive further evaluation with a chest x-ray, and/or other examinations as appropriate to rule out active disease. - Children should then be screened for potential risks for acquiring TB infection.
 Those with a risk factor should receive a test for TB infection, either a tuberculin skin test or an interferon gamma release assay (IGRA).
 Children testing positive for TB infection should have a chest x-ray and any additional follow-up needed, based on the results of the x-ray and clinical evaluation.
 Risks for acquiring TB infection include: close contact with a household member or other individual with active TB disease, birth or residence in a TB endemic country, and travel to or visitors from TB endemic countries.
-A list of low risk countries (non-TB endemic countries), is available at http://www.vdh.virginia.gov/tb/documents/ExceptionList\2013\000.pdf.
-A sample TB risk assessment form and instructions is available at: http://www.vdh.virginia.gov/tb/documents/Form512withsite.pdf and http://www.vdh.virginia.gov/tb/documents/512Instructions.pdf.
+Please refer to the High-Burden-TB-Countries List and Resistant TB High-Burden-TB-Countries List and TB infection.
+Persons from countries not found on this list should only be tested if symptomatic or if they have risk factors. - A sample TB risk assessment form and instructions is available at:

-If a child has no risk factor for acquiring TB infection, and no symptoms compatible with active TB disease, check the appropriate box, "no risk for TB infection identified" or "no symptoms compatible with active TB disease".
-All others will require further evaluation prior to school entry.

-Information on diagnosing active TB disease and TB infection in children and adolescents is located in the American Academy of Pediatrics Redbook: 2012 Report of the Committee on Infectious Diseases.
-For additional questions regarding Tuberculosis screening, contact the Virginia Department of Health TB Control and Prevention Program by telephone at 804.864.7906.
+TB Risk Assessment Form and TB Risk Assessment Form Instructions - If a child has no risk factor for acquiring TB infection, and no symptoms compatible with active TB disease, check the appropriate box, "no risk for TB infection identified" or "no symptoms compatible with active TB disease".
+All others will require further evaluation prior to school entry. - Information on diagnosing active TB disease and TB infection in children and adolescents is located in the American Academy of Pediatrics Redbook: 2012 Report of the Committee on Infectious Diseases. - For additional questions regarding Tuberculosis screening, contact the Virginia Department of Health TB Control and Prevention Program by telephone at 804.864.7906.